 He is also a graduate student at the University of Otago, studying the role of local government in the provision of social housing.
 He has a history of community organising in his community; he stood in the local elections following a contentious representation review in Dunedin and believes community boards have an even more important role in local government than they did when they were established in 1989.

 Ryan is passionate about social justice, increasing participation in local government and engaging young people in public service.
-As a parent, Ryan is concerned about issues of climate change, access to affordable housing and education.
-As one of two youth representatives on CBEC, Ryan plans to highlight these issues and engage young people in local government through his work with community boards.
+As a parent, Ryan is concerned about climate change, access to affordable housing and education.

 Rotorua Lakes Community Board